Kraballa/ResistanceCalculatorTool/README.md

 - the colours used to visually represent a too large diversion from desired values in the detailed list is also used for that specific cell in the Resistance Chain list
 - tweaked ui element margins for more consistency
 - added more details to the ratio calculator panel
+- the detailed view is now a TextArea, which allows copying its contents
 - the detailed view has its values rounded to a certain amount of decimal places.
 10 for ampere, 4 for outputs, 2 for all ratios and total resistances

 ### (Previous) Update 1.0.3: